Singtel reorganises structure to capture new digital growth

-SINGAPORE (THE BUSINESS TIMES) - Singtel has reorganised its structure to capture new digital growth, with the changes set to take effect from Jan 1, 2021.
+Singtel has reorganised its structure to capture new digital growth, with the changes taking effect from today.

-Key to this is the creation of a 5G enterprise portfolio under the telco's group enterprise division dedicated to driving 5G enterprise business across the region, it said in a bourse filing on Thursday (Dec 31).
+Key to this is the creation of a 5G enterprise portfolio under the telco's group enterprise division dedicated to driving 5G enterprise business across the region, it said in a bourse filing yesterday.

-From April 1, 2021, Singtel's international business, which manages the telco's strategic telecom investments portfolio, will be brought under the group chief financial officer (CFO) office.
+From April 1, Singtel's international business, which manages the telco's strategic telecoms investments portfolio, will be brought under the group chief financial officer (CFO) office.

 The portfolio will now include strategic planning and business restructuring, on top of overseeing Singtel's digital marketing arm Amobee and the group's corporate venture fund Innov8.

-Current group CFO Lim Cheng Cheng will become group chief corporate officer, while her predecessor Jeann Low will be retiring alongside Allen Lew, group strategy and business development CEO.
-Both Ms Low and Mr Lew will take on advisory roles after retiring from end-April 2021.
+Current group CFO Lim Cheng Cheng will become group chief corporate officer, while her predecessor Jeann Low will be retiring along with Mr Allen Lew, group strategy and business development CEO.
+Both Ms Low and Mr Lew will take on advisory roles after retiring from the end of April.

-Meanwhile, Singtel's ICT (information and communications technology) arm NCS will report directly to the group CEO to accelerate its expansion into the Asia-Pacific region, with a special focus on Australia and China.
+Meanwhile, Singtel's information and communications technology arm NCS will report directly to the group CEO to accelerate its expansion into the Asia-Pacific region, with a special focus on Australia and China.

 Group CEO-designate Yuen Kuan Moon said NCS has reached scale, having delivered positive revenue growth for seven years running.